KatalystDigital/shieldsign-core/templates/dpa-standard.md

 ## ANNEX A: TECHNICAL AND ORGANIZATIONAL MEASURES

-ShieldSign implements the following security measures:
+[Your Company] implements the following security measures:

 ### Encryption
 - TLS 1.3 for data in transit